ang3lo-azevedo/mpv/README.md

-# mpv
 This is my personal configuration and collection of scripts and shaders for mpv.

 # Scripts
 ## Script Managing
-* [mpv_manager](https://github.com/po5/mpv_manager) - For managing all the other scripts and shaders (All the other scripts are defined in the manager.json file)
+* [mpv_manager](https://github.com/ang3lo-azevedo/mpv_manager) - For managing all the other scripts and shaders (All the other scripts are defined in the manager.json file)

 ## Script Loading
 * [load-all-scripts](https://github.com/ang3lo-azevedo/mpv-load-all-scripts) - For loading all the scripts from the scripts subdirectories